Akuli/tkinter-tutorial/event-loop-stuff.md

 method, and it doesn't matter which widget's `after` method you use.
 `any_widget.after(milliseconds, callback)` runs `callback()` after waiting for the given number of milliseconds.
-The callback runs in Tk's mainloop, so it must not block.
+The callback runs in Tk's mainloop, so it must not take a long time to run.

 For example, this program displays a simple clock with after callbacks and [time.asctime](https://docs.python.org/3/library/time.html#time.asctime):